 Pretty much as soon as Back to the Future II starts we learn how Timeline 2 plays out for Marty and Jennifer, and it isn’t exactly the happy ending we thought.

-Consequently he and Jennifer get married in the ‘Chapel o’ Love’, go on to live a somewhat unsuccessful life (much like George and Lorraine in Timeline 1), and eventually both of their children end up in jail, thanks to Biff’s grandson ‘Griff’.
+Consequently, he and Jennifer get married in the ‘Chapel o’ Love’, go on to live a somewhat unsuccessful life much like George and Lorraine in Timeline 1, and eventually, both of their children end up in jail, thanks to Biff’s grandson ‘Griff’.

-Learning of all of this Doc decides to travel back to 1985 (thus starting Timeline 3), intending to get Marty and Jennifer to go to 2015 with him and help stop their children getting into trouble.
+Learning of all of this Doc decides to travel back to 1985 (thus starting Timeline 3), intending to get Marty and Jennifer to go to 2015 with him and help stop their children from getting into trouble.

-Unbeknownst to Doc and Marty however Grandpa Biff from 2015 overheard their conversation about the Sports Almanac, and decided to steal the DeLorean and give the almanac it to his 1955 self (copying Marty’s plan).
+Unbeknownst to Doc and Marty however Grandpa Biff from 2015 overheard their conversation about the Sports Almanac and decided to steal the DeLorean and give the almanac to his 1955 self (copying Marty’s plan).
 And so when Doc, Marty and Jennifer arrive back in 1985 they quickly realise it’s a very different world from the one they left and work out that Grandpa Biff created Timeline 4.

 The fourth timeline we see created is the first to be a drastically different version of events from what we already know.
-Although we don’t technically see much of it we learn that Grandpa Biff (from 2015) went back to 1955 and gave his teenage self the Sports Almanac, which in turn led to Biff’s business empire (BiffCo), his control over Hill Valley, murder of George McFly, and marriage to Lorraine.
+Although we don’t technically see much of it we learn that Grandpa Biff (from 2015) went back to 1955 and gave his teenage self the Sports Almanac, which in turn led to Biff making a number of successful bets, his business empire BiffCo, and with that the resultant control over and decline of Hill Valley, murder of George McFly, and marriage to Lorraine.

-With Timeline 4 revolving around Grandpa Biff giving his former self the almanac, Timeline 5 follows suit, except this version has Jennifer, Einstein, Doc, and Marty (coming directly from Timeline 3’s 2015).
+With Timeline 4 revolving around Grandpa Biff giving his former self the almanac, Timeline 5 follows suit, except this version, has Jennifer, Einstein, Doc, and Marty (coming directly from Timeline 3’s 2015).

 With Jennifer knocked out, Doc and Marty discover that once Grandpa Biff from 2015 (in Timeline 3) went back in time and gave his past 1955 self the Sports Almanac, the 1955 version of Biff went on to become a millionaire.
-He then turned his money into a business empire and now owns a giant hotel in the middle of Hill Valley as well as most of the town, and apparently the police force.
+He then turned his money into a business empire and now owns a giant hotel in the middle of Hill Valley as well as most of the town, and police force.
 We also find out that in this reality Doc.
 Brown has been committed to a mental asylum, that Biff went as far as murdering George McFly to finally marry Lorraine, and that Marty has been sent out of the country to a boarding school.

 The sixth timeline plays out as the earlier part of Timeline 5 (where Grandpa Biff gives his younger self the almanac), except this time Marty and Doc are working behind the scenes to steal it back and stop 1955 Biff from ever using it.

-As Marty stands in the rain, yet again stranded in 1955, a car approaches and a man claiming to be from Western Union delivers a letter that has been held for 70 years with strict instructions to send it to that exact spot at that exact time.
+As Marty stands in the rain, yet again stranded in 1955, a car approaches and a man claiming to be from Western Union delivers a letter that has been held for seventy years with strict instructions to send it to that exact spot at that exact time.

-The letter reveals that Doc has in fact been sent (via the lighting strike and a time machine malfunction) to the year 1885, and as a result has created Timeline 7.
+The letter reveals that Doc has been sent (via the lighting strike and a time machine malfunction) to the year 1885, and as a result has created Timeline 7.
 Interestingly Timeline 6 is the first timeline to feature two versions of Doc, Marty, and Biff at the same time.

 He goes on to explain that he can’t get back due to damage to the DeLorean and that suitable replacement parts won’t be built until 1947, he adds he is quite content with his new life in his favourite time period.

 The headstone reads; “Here lies Emmet Brown, died September 5th 1885, shot in the back by Buford Tannen over a matter of eighty dollars.”
-With September 5th being only a week after Doc writes the letter for Marty, he decides to go backwards in time to 1885 to save Doc form Buford ‘Mad Dog’ Tannen, and in doing so he creates Timeline 8.
+With September 5th being only a week after Doc writes the letter for Marty, he decides to go backwards in time to 1885 to save Doc from Buford ‘Mad Dog’ Tannen, and in doing so he creates Timeline 8.

 After seeing the details of Doc’s murder on his tombstone, and the subsequent confirmation of both Doc’s presence in 1885 and Mad Dog Tannen’s reputation at the Hill Valley library.
 Marty and 1955 Doc decide Marty must travel back to the Old West and warn Doc of his fate.

 After escaping a battle between Native Americans and Federal forces, cutting the fuel line on the DeLorean, and meeting his great grandfather Seamus McFly (whose wife looks suspiciously like Lorraine McFly – meaning the McFly men clearly have a certain type) Marty arrives in Hill Valley, and quickly goes up against Buford Mad Dog Tannen.
-Unlike his encounters with Biff, and Griff, Marty isn’y able to outsmart Buford, who proves a little more dangerous and is only stopped from killing Marty by Doc’s arrival.
+Unlike his encounters with Biff and Griff, Marty isn’t able to outsmart Buford, who proves a little more dangerous and is only stopped from killing Marty by Doc’s arrival.

-After he saves Marty, Doc quickly learns of his fate, but also tells Marty that the broken fuel line isn’t as simple a fix as Marty would of thought (given that refined fuel won’t be easily accessible for years).
+After he saves Marty, Doc quickly learns of his fate but also tells Marty that the broken fuel line isn’t as simple a fix as Marty would have thought (given that refined fuel won’t be easily accessible for years).

-Eventually, after copying the actual Clint Eastwood in A Fistful of Dollars (the movie we saw alternate 1985 Biff watching in the hot tub) Marty escapes his shootout with Buford and gets Doc to the train.
+Eventually, after copying the actual Clint Eastwood from A Fistful of Dollars (the movie we saw alternate 1985 Biff watching in the hot tub) Marty escapes his shootout with Buford and gets Doc to the train.
 The two take over the train and begin to push the DeLorean as the engine gains speed.

-Before Doc can get into the DeLorean with Marty however Clara arrives, and as she falls from the train and is quickly saved by Doc, the DLorean hits 1885 and sends Marty back to the future.
+Before Doc can get into the DeLorean with Marty however Clara arrives, and as she falls from the train is quickly saved by Doc, the DeLorean hits 1885 and sends Marty back to the future.
 Almost as soon as he arrives Marty is forced to jump from the DeLorean as a train smashes into it, finally destroying the time machine.

-Doc explains to Marty that everything has been fixed, nothing is set intone and that now both Marty and Jennifer’s future is whatever they make of it.
+Doc explains to Marty that everything has been fixed, nothing is set in stone and that now both Marty and Jennifer’s future is whatever they make of it.

 As implied by the ‘Erected in eternal memory by his beloved Clara’ on Doc’s Timeline 7 tombstone, we see Doc save Clara from falling into Shonash Ravine.
-Instead we see that when Marty returns to 1985 the ravine is now known as ‘Eastwood Ravine’, a tribute to his own heroics and sudden disappearance under the alias of Clint Eastwood in 1885.
+Instead, we see that when Marty returns to 1985 the ravine is now known as ‘Eastwood Ravine’, a tribute to his heroics and sudden disappearance under the alias of Clint Eastwood in 1885.